Committed Estate Planning Lawyer Helping Huntington Beach Clients Prepare for the Future

 Proper planning will help to:

-- Reduce the time and legal hassles during distribution of property to those you’ve designated.
+- Reduce the time and legal hassles during the distribution of property to those you’ve designated

 It is critical that such a document follow legal rules in order to be valid, as establishing a will allows you to allocate assets to designated beneficiaries (including specific people and/or organizations) following your death.
 A will also allows you to name an executor and guardian(s) for any minor children.